 Roland Koch was born on 24 March 1958 in Frankfurt am Main.
-Having grown up in Eschborn, he still lives there today with his wife, Anke, and their two sons, Dirk and Peter.
+Having grown up in Eschborn, he still lives there today with his wife, Anke.
+He has two sons and two granddaughters.

 After graduation and basic military service, he pursued a law degree and established himself as an independent lawyer.
 Specialising in economic and competition law, he practised this profession until 1999.